 EVERY WEDNESDAY, 8:30 A.M., via Zoom NOTE: This service will be discontinued as of January 2023.
 ON THE FIRST WEDNESDAY OF THE MONTH, 8:30 A.M., service is offered in-person in Leffler House AND online via Zoom.
 (On other Wednesday mornings, the Zoom-only offering continues.)
 Join together on Zoom at 8:30 a.m. for Wednesday Morning Prayer, led by one of the lay worship leaders from Saint Mark's.
 Occasionally, one of our priests will also join us and lead us in prayer. … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
-Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6:30 p.m.
+Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 Learn more here.
-Beginning June 6, 2022, Evening Prayer will move to 6 p.m. (rather than 6:30) and will be offered in person in Thomsen Chapel on Wednesdays only (rather than Tuesdays).
-On Mondays, Tuesdays, Thursdays, and Fridays at 6 p.m., join online using this Zoom link.
+Evening Prayer is offered in person in Thomsen Chapel at 6 p.m. on Wednesdays only.
+You can join the community supper in Bloedel Hall following the liturgy.
+(Food service ends at 6:30 p.m.)
+During Lent, the in-person offering is suspended, and all … Read More

 WEDNESDAY, JUNE 8, 6:45-8:15 P.M., online via Zoom only Do you want to go deeper into your faith in an intense, ongoing way?
 Do you want to form lasting connections with others who also seek that connection?
 Consider registering for Education for Ministry (EfM).
 There will be an informational forum plus Q&A about the EfM program on Wednesday, June 8, 6:45-8pm, via Zoom.
 EfM is a four-year program for lay people to study scripture, church history, and modern theology.
 It … Read More